dotnet/docs-maui/docs/troubleshooting.md

 var contact = await Communication.Contacts.Default.PickContactAsync();
 ```

+## Xcode isn't currently installed or couldn't be found

+After you install the Xcode command line tools using `xcode-select --install`, Visual Studio Code might show a "Xcode is not currently installed or could not be found" message when you attempt to build .NET MAUI apps that target iOS or Mac Catalyst.
+In this scenario, check that you also have Xcode installed from the App Store.
+Then, launch Xcode and go to **Xcode > Preferences > Locations > Command Line Tools** and check if the drop-down is empty.
+If it's empty, select the drop-down, and then select the location of the Xcode command line tools.
+Then close Xcode and restart Visual Studio Code.

 ## Couldn't find a valid Xcode app bundle

 If you receive the error "Could not find a valid Xcode app bundle at '/Library/Developer/CommandLineTools'" when you attempt to build .NET MAUI apps that target iOS or Mac Catalyst, try the solution described in [Xcode isn't currently installed or couldn't be found](#xcode-isnt-currently-installed-or-couldnt-be-found).
 If you're still unable to access the **Xcode > Preferences > Locations > Command Line Tools** drop-down, run the following command: